Tropical Bowl (all-star game)

 The Tropical Bowl is a postseason all-star game featuring top college football seniors mainly from FBS.
 Started in 2016, the game is played annually in Florida in January.
 Initially played as the Tropic Bowl, it has used its current name since the January 2017 game.
+The 2026 edition was canceled due to "unforeseen circumstances" outside of the control of the organizers.